tonydang11/Small_GPU/CS365_Report.md

 #### 2.2 Fetcher Testbench
+a)Purpose of the Fetcher Testbench

 The Fetcher Testbench is used to verify the correct instruction fetching behavior based on the program counter (PC) input.
-The objective of this testbench is to ensure that the fetcher outputs the correct instruction corresponding to each PC value.
+Its main purpose is to ensure that the fetcher outputs the correct instruction corresponding to each PC value and correctly interfaces with the instruction memory.

+b)Code Analysis

-In the testbench, the program counter input is driven with a sequence of increasing values.
-Although the testbench uses a 16-bit PC signal, only the lower bits are connected to the fetcher module, matching the actual design interface.
-This verifies that the fetcher correctly interprets the effective PC width.
+In the testbench, the program counter input is driven with a sequence of increasing values to simulate sequential instruction execution.
+Although a 16-bit PC signal is used in the testbench, only the lower bits are connected to the fetcher module, which matches the actual design interface and verifies correct PC width handling.

 For each applied PC value, the output instruction is monitored and displayed using $display.
-This allows direct observation of the mapping between PC addresses and fetched instructions during simulation.

-By sweeping through all valid PC values within the supported range, the testbench confirms that the fetcher correctly accesses instruction memory and produces stable, deterministic outputs.
-This ensures reliable instruction delivery for subsequent pipeline stages.
+This enables direct observation of the mapping between PC addresses and fetched instructions during simulation.
+By sweeping through all valid PC values within the supported range, the testbench confirms that the fetcher accesses instruction memory correctly and produces stable, deterministic outputs.
 ```
 // testbench/module/fetcher_tb.v